Clarkson, Western Australia: Transport

 Clarkson straddles the western edge of the Mitchell Freeway, linking it to Joondalup and the Perth CBD, with interchanges at Neerabup Road in the south and Hester Avenue in the north.
 Marmion Avenue and Connolly Drive are major north-south arterial roads that pass through Clarkson on the way to Yanchep and Alkimos, while Neerabup Road and Hester Avenue both run east-west to Wanneroo Road a short distance inland.

 Up until the late-2000s, Marmion Avenue and Hester Avenue were the only roads in and out of Clarkson.
 Connolly Drive was extended to Clarkson from Kinross in 2008, while Neerabup Road was extended from Connolly Drive into southeast Clarkson and across to Wanneroo Road in 2016.

-The Clarkson railway station on the Joondalup line was built in 2004 in the suburb's southeast, and was the terminus of the line until 2014, when Butler railway station opened to the north.
-It provides bus and rail links to Joondalup and Butler, and a direct rail link to Perth and Mandurah.
-The station sits in the middle of the Mitchell Freeway median strip and is accessed by bridge.
+Clarkson railway station on the Yanchep railway line opened in October 2004 in the suburb's southeast.
+It was the terminus of the then line until 2014, when it was extended north to Butler.
+It provides bus and rail links to Joondalup and Yanchep, and a direct rail link to Perth and Mandurah.
+The station sits in the middle of the Mitchell Freeway median strip and is accessed by a bridge.

+Bus

 Swan Transit operate the following bus routes from Clarkson station, to all surrounding suburbs.